ibm-cloud-docs/key-protect/import-standard-keys.md

 To encode your key material, first you should download and install [OpenSSL](https://github.com/openssl/openssl#for-production-use){: external}.

 Once OpenSSL has been downloaded and installed, there are two recommended commands for encoding the key material.
-Both methods are equivalent, in that they convert a string , whether <key_material_string> or <password>, as you can see below, into a base64 string.
+Both methods are equivalent, in that they convert a string, whether <key_material_string> or <password>, as shown in the following examples, into a base64 string.
 If your material is in a file (for example, you might have a file with credentials, not just an encrypted key, that you want to store in {{site.data.keyword.keymanagementserviceshort}}), the best option is to issue:

     ```sh
     openssl base64 -in <infile> -out <outfile>